-Laboratory examinations of blood lipid levels are part of routine examinations in practice.
-The most commonly determined are LDL cholesterol and HDL cholesterol.
+Laboratory testing of blood lipid levels is part of routine tests in the practice.
+LDL cholesterol and HDL cholesterol are the most commonly determined.
 But what do these values tell us?
-What is the story about “bad” and “good” cholesterol?
-Why are the blood lipid values one important cornerstone for your longevity and why Dr. Peter Attia a whole chapter on this topic in his new book?
-You can find out all of this in this article.
+What is the truth behind the story of “bad” and “good” cholesterol?
+Why are blood lipid levels an important cornerstone for your longevity and why does Dr. Peter Attia this topic a whole chapter in his new book?
+You will find out all about it in this article.

-Background – where do the blood lipid levels come from?
+Background – where do blood lipid levels come from?

 In order to better understand the laboratory values, it is worth taking a closer look at our own fat metabolism, also known as lipid metabolism.
-Fats are distributed throughout the body and come in different forms.
-As phospholipids they form the shell of cells and are the basis for the synthesis of various hormones, such as cortisol or testosterone and serve us in the form of triglycerides as energy storage.
-We absorb fatty acids through our intestines every day with food and then distribute the individual molecules with the help of the blood to every corner of our body - ideally, especially where they are actually needed.
-What is particularly important is the correct composition of fatty acids and a sufficient intake of Omega-3 fatty acids.
+Fats are distributed throughout the body and occur in different forms.
+They form phospholipids the shell of cells, are basis for the synthesis of various hormones, like the cortisol or testosterone and serve us in the form of triglycerides as an energy store.
+We absorb fatty acids through our intestines every day with our food and then distribute the individual molecules with the help of the blood to every corner of our body - ideally to where they are actually needed.
+The right composition of fatty acids and a sufficient supply of Omega-3 fatty acids.

 Omega 3 fatty acids are an excellent way to shift the balance towards healthy fats.

-Did you know?
-Phospholipids are not only found in the cell membranes of our body.
+Did you know? phospholipids are not only found in the cell membranes of our body.
 They are also contained in chocolate, ice cream, margarine and cosmetic products.
-In medicine, they are used as a component of food supplements to increase bioavailability.
+In medicine they are as part of dietary supplements used to increase bioavailability.

 Fat and water – the transport challenge